gmc-code/PC-Microbit-Extension-backup/docs/class_examples/dog_class.rst

             .. tab-item:: Q1

-                Write a class for a dog
+                Write a class for a dog.

                 .. code-block:: python